 An enthralling exploration of the human experience, from the author of To The Lighthouse.

 On a June morning in 1923, Clarissa Dalloway is preparing for a party and remembering her past.
 Elsewhere in London, Septimus Smith is suffering from shell-shock and on the brink of madness.
-Their days interweave and their lives converge as the party reaches its glittering climax in Woolf's great novel of time, memory, war and the city.
+Their days interweave and their lives converge as the party reaches its glittering climax.
+Here, Virginia Woolf perfected the interior monologue and the novel's lyricism and accessibility have made it one of her most popular works.